DNA Molecular Tags for Personal Care Supply Chain Certainty

 SigNature DNA is a unique molecular tag that allows materials to be traced throughout the supply chain.
 When applied to raw ingredients, these tags will be detectable in the final product, deterring counterfeiters and strengthening product claims.
 SigNature DNA can be applied to labels and packaging, as well as raw ingredients.

-- Provide forensic evidence for IP lawyers when fine fragrances are “reverse-engineered”
+provide forensic evidence when fine fragrances are "reverse-engineered"

 SigNature DNA molecular tags have been classified as GRAS (Generally Recognized as Safe) by the FDA.
 Cosmetics and toiletries, especially those containing botanical extracts, will typically contain DNA.
 Our botanically-derived DNA tags are not GMO, and cannot be taken into a living cell and translated, and the addition of SigNature DNA to personal products will not pose any impact to performance or safety.